Klest94/Bellatrex/README.md

 ```
 conda create --name bellatrex-tutorial python=3.9
 ```
-and proceed by installing the packages listed in the `requirements.txt` file, namely:
+activare the environment and proceed by installing the packages listed in the `requirements.txt` file, namely:
 ```
 conda install scikit-learn==1.1.3
 conda install scikit-survival==0.19.0